Reproductive Injustice: Racism, Pregnancy, and Premature Birth

 About the Author

-Dána-Ain Davis is Director of the Center for the Study of Women and Society at the Graduate Center, CUNY (New York).
+Dana-Ain Davis is director of the Center for the Study of Women and Society at the Graduate Center, CUNY (New York).
 She is the author of Battered Black Women and Welfare Reform: Between a Rock and Hard Place.

 Reviews